 Hiring and employment

 With the cannabis industry experiencing explosive growth, hiring and recruiting new employees is on the rise.
-In a rush to fill new positions, businesses may be tempted to take shortcuts that bypass employment regulations.
+In a rush to fill their new positions, businesses may be tempted to take shortcuts that bypass employment regulations.
 Don’t.
 Cannabis’s legal status at the federal level does not exempt the industry from federal and state employment laws.
-To maintain compliance, consider the following:
+To maintain cannabis compliance, consider the following:

 - Make sure job advertisements comply with the Americans with Disabilities Act, Civil Rights Act, and Equal Employment Opportunity Act.